LouisSart/BlockSolver/README.md

 ./SCRIPT_PATH [OPTIONS] SCRAMBLE

 223_solve and F2L-1_solve respectively solve the optimal 2x2x3 block and F2L-1 block of the given scramble.
+All possible rotations of the cube are generated before starting the search.
 For example:

 ./build/script/223_solve "R L U D F B"